mit-pdos/daisy-nfsd/README.md

 sudo launchctl start com.apple.lockd
 ```

-The `rpcinfo -p` command isuseful for verifying that an `rpcbind` service is
+The `rpcinfo -p` command is useful for verifying that an `rpcbind` service is
 running on port 111.

 ## Developing